thiagobit/code-example-crud-rest-api/README.md

 - The Books _index_ resource has pagination implemented for the efficient retrieval and presentation of large sets of data.
 It has the objective of reducing the response size, network traffic and processing time.

-- The _GET_ routes are using [Laravel Resource](https://laravel.com/docs/10.x/eloquent-resources) as a transform layer to filter some attributes before the response.
+- The _GET_ endpoints are using [Laravel API Resource](https://laravel.com/docs/10.x/eloquent-resources) as a transformation layer to filter some attributes before the response.

 - The _Book_ model is working with _soft delete_ feature to retain data integrity and facilitate data restoration.